-If customers have any compliments, suggestions or complaints, any of our staff can assist with the feedback.
-They will be objective and proactive in responding to our customers in order to achieve fair, reasonable and timely outcomes.
+If customers have any complaints, compliments or suggestions any of our staff can assist with the feedback.
+They will be objective and proactive in responding to our customers to achieve fair, reasonable and timely outcomes.

 There are many ways a customer can provide their feedback to us with each.
 See below for customers/members to view information on their brand’s website customer feedback pages.

 - Adelaide Bank customers